How Do You Apply for Advance Parole as a DACA Recipient?

-Deferred Action for Childhood Arrivals (“DACA”)recipients may sometimes have an urgent need to travel outside of the United States.
-If this is you, you may have wondered if travel outside of the U.S. is possible for you while in DACA status.
-The answer is yes!
-Due to a recent Supreme Court decision, DACA recipients can once again apply for permission to travel outside the U.S. using a process called “Advance Parole.”
-When the U.S. Citizenship and Immigration Service (“USCIS”) approves an Advance Parole application, it allows DACA recipients to travel outside the United States and return lawfully.
-In other words, if you get Advance parole, USCIS will give you a document you can show to Customs and Border Protection (“CBP”) so that they let you re-enter the United States.
+Deferred Action for Childhood Arrivals (DACA)recipients sometimes have an urgent need to travel outside of the United States.
+If you're in DACA status, you can apply for permission to travel outside the U.S. using a process called “Advance Parole.”
+With an approved Advance Parole application, DACA recipients can travel outside the United States and return lawfully.
+If you get Advance parole, USCIS gives you a document to show to Customs and Border Protection (CBP) so that they let you re-enter the United States.
 This article explains what Advance Parole is, who is eligible to apply for it, and what the Advance Parole application process is like.

 Advance Parole can be life-changing for DACA recipients who can qualify for it.
-Since re-entry under Advance Parole is considered a lawful entry to the U.S., DACA recipients who return from approved trips abroad become eligible to apply for Green Cards.
+Re-entry under Advance Parole is considered a lawful entry to the U.S. This means that DACA recipients who return from approved trips abroad become eligible to apply for green cards.
 And since a green card is the first step on the road to naturalization, Advance Parole essentially opens a pathway to citizenship for Dreamers.

 If you are unsure whether you are eligible for Advance Parole, it is a good idea to talk to an immigration lawyer.